jessuni/shikwasa/README.md

 })
 ```

-The script will automatically look for container with the classname `shk`, for example:
+The script will automatically look for container with the classname `shk`, and inject the player into the container.
+For example:

 ```html
 <div class="shk">